Nash-254/ACE-Insight/README.md

 5. **Economic and health strategies are intertwined** — reducing ACE prevalence improves both population health and national economic performance.

 ## Conclusion
-Adverse Childhood Experiences (ACEs) leave deep, lasting marks, yet they’re too often overlooked.
+**Adverse Childhood Experiences (ACEs) leave deep, lasting marks**, yet they’re too often overlooked.
 This project brings global data together to reveal the scale, patterns, and consequences of ACEs—and to show that **change is possible**.
 With greater awareness and early, targeted action, we can transform ACEs from a silent burden into an urgent call for prevention, resilience, and hope.

 ###  References
 [^1]: ChatGPT Analysis